Indiana Regulation of Abortion Bill (SB 340)

 Physician Reporting Requirements

-The bill would amend reporting requirements for health-care providers who provide abortion services.
+The law amends reporting requirements for health-care providers who provide abortion services.

-Reports would no longer be required to include the father’s name.
-However, they would be required to include the following additional information:
+Reports no longer need to include the father’s name.
+However, they must now include the following additional information:

 - The city and county where the abortion occurred;